lgondara/qa_gen/iclr_bp_v2.md

 This revealed something counterintuitive: A model with lower theoretical accuracy that integrates better into the human-in-the-loop process (via highlighting) is more valuable than a SOTA model that acts as a black box.

 > **The Lesson:** Don't just optimize for accuracy; optimize for the bottleneck.
-While ML experts measure success by ROC curves, organizations measure success by backlog reduction.
+While ML experts measure success by performance metrics like accuracy and ROC curves, organizations measure success by backlog reduction.
 A tool that aids interpretability often yields higher utility than a "black box" with marginally higher accuracy.

 ## Do Not Use a Cannon to Kill a Fly